 1] Use Online Blue Screen Troubleshooter Guide

 If you cannot access Windows the usual way, boot into Safe Mode.
 Once there, log in using an admin account.
 Microsoft offers an online version of the Blue Screen Troubleshooter.
-We recomend you to follow it as it provides multiple scenarios to resolve the issue.
-The offline version was removed in version v1809.
+We recommend you follow it as it provides multiple scenarios to resolve the issue.
+The offline version was removed in version Windows 10 v1809.

 2] Uninstall recently installed Drivers or Software

 Perform this in Safe Mode.
 If you had newly installed a drive before or after the feature update, then it would be a good idea to uninstall it.

 - Figure out which software or driver you have installed recently.
 If the driver came with the software, it should be available in the installed program list.